Jim Babjak

 Jim Babjak (born November 17, 1957) is an American guitarist and ex-banker.
 He is the lead guitar player and co-founder of The Smithereens.
 Babjak has written and sung several songs for the band.
 He also is the leader of the band Buzzed Meg.

 Origins

-Babjak, from Carteret, New Jersey, formed The Smithereens together with fellow Carteret High School alumni Dennis Diken and Mike Mesaros, along with Pat DiNizio of Scotch Plains, New Jersey.
+Babjak, from Carteret, NJ, formed The Smithereens together with fellow Carteret High School alumni Dennis Diken and Mike Mesaros, along with Pat DiNizio of Scotch Plains, New Jersey.